weiqianwang123/weiqianwang123.github.io/_pages/about.md

   - /about.html
 ---

 I am a junior undergraduate student majoring in Computer Science at the University of Michigan, Ann Arbor.
-My research interests include robot planning and human-robot interaction (HRI).I am looking for summer research opportunities in 2025.
+My research interests include robot planning and human-robot interaction (HRI).<mark>I am looking for summer research opportunities in 2025.</mark>

 You can find my CV here: [Qianwei Wang's CV](../assets/)